-- 1. No QoS support because AF\XDP netdev by-pass the Linux TC layer.
-A possible work-around is to use Open-Flow meter action. - 2.
+- 1. Device's numa ID is always 0, need a way to find numa id from a netdev. - 2.
+No QoS support because AF_XDP netdev by-pass the Linux TC layer.
+A possible work-around is to use Open-Flow meter action. - 3.
 Most of the tests are done using i40e single port.
-Multiple ports and also ixgbe driver also needs to be tested. - 3.
-No latency test result (TODO items) - 4.
+Multiple ports and also ixgbe driver also needs to be tested. - 4.
+No latency test result (TODO items) - 5.
 Due to limitations of current upstream kernel, various offloading (vlan, cvlan) is not working over virtual interfaces (i.e. veth pair).
 Also, TCP is not working over virtual interfaces (veth) in generic XDP mode.
 Some more information and possible workaround available here.
 For TAP interfaces generic mode seems to work fine (TCP works) and even could provide better performance than native mode in some cases.